General

 Model and Property Releases

 Property Releases are needed for all images that contain recognizable private property.
-Generic, unrecognizable interiors are fine without a property release.
-Private properties in the distance or properties that are not singled out in the composition are ok un-released.
-For ex; Images of a suburban block that include multiple dwellings are ok without.
-Images of a family in front of a single house would require model releases and a property release.
+Generic, unrecognizable interiors and exteriors are fine without a property release.
+Private properties among many, that are not singled out in the composition, are ok un-released.
+For example, images of a neighborhood block that include many houses are ok without a release.
+Images featuring a particular house would require a property release.
+All artwork in a shot, including sculptures, painted walls and graffiti, require Property Releases, or need to be removed before submitting final imagery.

 Technical Requirements for Stills